DeFiCh/pinkpaper/loan/README.md

 1. `destroyloanscheme SCHEME_ID [ACTIVATE_AFTER_BLOCK]`
     - Destroy a loan scheme.
     - `ACTIVATE_AFTER_BLOCK` _(optional)_: If set, this will only be activated after the set block.
 The purpose is to allow good operators to provide sufficient warning.
-    - Any loans under the scheme will be moved to default loan scheme after destruction.

 1. `setdefaultloanscheme SCHEME_ID`
     - Designate a default loan scheme from the available loan schemes.